Nazca lines: Astronomical explanations

+Cultural hypotheses

+Some scholars argue that the role of shamanistic rituals within the Nazca culture could have influenced the creation of these geoglyphs throughout southern Peru.

 Henri Stierlin, a Swiss art historian specializing in Egypt and the Middle East, published a book in 1983 linking the Nazca Lines to the production of ancient textiles that archeologists have found wrapping mummies of the Paracas culture.
 He contended that the people may have used the lines and trapezes as giant, primitive looms to fabricate the extremely long strings and wide pieces of textiles typical of the area.
 According to his theory, the figurative patterns (smaller and less common) were meant only for ritualistic purposes.
 This theory is not widely accepted, although scholars have noted similarities in patterns between the textiles and the Nazca Lines.
 They interpret these similarities as arising from the common culture.

 The first systematic field study of the geoglyphs was made by Markus Reindel and Johny Cuadrado Isla.
 Since 1996, they have documented and excavated more than 650 sites.
 They compared the iconography of the lines to ceramics of the cultures.
 As archeologists, they believe that the figurative motifs of geoglyphs can be dated to having been made between 600 and 200 BC.